PandasThumb/pandasthumb.github.io/_posts/2021/2021-02-19-Are-jellyfish-so-dumb.md

 <figure>
 <img src="/uploads/2021/AureliaEkranoplan.jog">
-<caption>The moon jelly <em>Aurelia aurita</em> and a Russian Soviet-era Ekranoplan ground-effect craft, the A-90 Orlyonok.
-Both images courtesy of Wikimedia Commons under the Creative Commons license.</caption>
+<figcaption>The moon jelly <em>Aurelia aurita</em> and a Russian Soviet-era Ekranoplan ground-effect craft, the A-90 Orlyonok.
+Both images courtesy of Wikimedia Commons under the Creative Commons license.</figcaption>
 </figure>

 An interesting report in this paper: